TheFriendlyTwin/Group14-Cars4You-Project/README.md

 `previousOwners`: Number of previous registered owners of the vehicle. <br>
 `hasDamage`: Boolean marker filled by the seller at the time of registration stating whether the car is damaged or not <br>
 `price`: The car's price when purchased by Cars 4 You (in £) <br>

+## Member contribution
+Commits on Github do not convey actual member's participation in this project as it was done in group.